ehsaniara/gointerlock/README.md

 _known as: ⏰ Interval (Cron / Job / Task / Scheduler) Go Centralized Lock ⏱️_

-## Go Interval job timer, with centralized Lock for Distributed Systems
+## Go Interval job/task , with centralized Lock for Distributed Systems

 `goInterLock` is go job/task scheduler with centralized locking mechanism.
 In distributed system locking is preventing task been executed in every instant that has the scheduler,